Raghav0079/Raghav0079/README.md

 # 💫 About Me:
 I am Raghav Mishra, an aspiring researcher and developer with a strong focus on Artificial Intelligence, Machine Learning, and Deep Learning.
 My work is centered on creating practical, impactful solutions by combining research with real-world applications.

-🔹 Experienced in building AI/ML systems for safety, urban intelligence, and predictive analytics
+🔹 Experienced in building AI/ML systems

-🔹 Skilled in data analysis, model development, and system integration
+🔹 Skilled in data analysis, model development & model fine tuning

-🔹 Currently working on projects including:

-Coal Mine Safety System using hybrid ML models integrated into smart helmets

-City Pulse Agent, an AI-powered urban intelligence system for real-time civic data analysis

 🔹 Passionate about research-driven innovation and contributing to open-source communities